 Far removed from starry nights and alpine lakes, San Francisco is a bustling city of streetlights and people.
-This city provides a juxtaposition of wealth and poverty – turn-of-the-century alleys and striking bay views, sprinkled with tourist destinations that attract travelers from across the globe.
-Continuing ‘expedition style’, students will carry their gear and travel like locals, taking the bus, walking and taking the ferry to their nightly abode.
-With the city as their classroom, students will gain knowledge and appreciation for different cultures, foods and the economic and social issues cities face across the US.
+This city provides a juxtaposition of wealth and poverty – back alleys and striking bay views, sprinkled with tourist destinations that attract travelers from across the globe.
+Continuing ‘expedition style’, students will carry their gear and travel like locals, walking, and taking the bus and the ferry to their nightly abode.
+With the city as their classroom, students will gain knowledge and appreciation for different cultures, types of food, and the economic and social issues cities face across the US.

 Service projects vary from working with parks to improve facilities and trail systems for future visitors, to helping local gardeners and other food initiatives for under-resourced populations in the city.
-There will be a minimum of two service projects, as every component of this expedition is designed to ignite participants’ drive to be impactful members of their community.
-Some projects will focus on serving San Francisco’s vibrant LGBTQ community.
-This course aligns with SF Pride and students will have an opportunity to experience or volunteer at the event.
-Ultimately, participants will be able to apply the leadership, compassion and skills developed on this section of the course to their everyday lives.
+There will be a minimum of two service projects, however, every component of this expedition is designed to ignite students’ drive to be impactful members of their community.
+Some projects will focus on serving San Francisco’s rich and vibrant LGBTQ community.
+This course aligns with SF Pride, and students will have an opportunity to experience or volunteer at the event.
+Ultimately, students will be able to apply the leadership, compassion and skills developed on this section of the course to their everyday lives.

-On every Outward Bound course reflection is an integral part of the learning process.
-During the Solo phase of course, participants will find reprieve from the rigors of daily travel and spend a structured period of rest and reflection near the group’s base camp.
+On every Outward Bound course, reflection is an integral part of the learning process.
+During the Solo phase of course, students will find reprieve from the rigors of daily travel and spend a structured period of rest and reflection near the group’s base camp.
 The primary focus of this time is to reflect on personal and group goals.
-Depending on the participant’s age and the length of the expedition, Solo can range in length from a few hours to three days.
-Participants are provided with simple food, shelter and occasional check-ins from Instructors during this unique experience.
+Depending on the student’s age and the length of the expedition, Solo can range in length from a few hours to three days.
+Participants are provided with food, shelter and occasional check-ins from Instructors during this unique experience.
 The maximum Solo length on this course is 48 hours.

-This course pushes participants physically, socially and emotionally.
-With a longer course length, participants dig deep and achieve a higher level of mastery of both technical skills needed to travel in a crew and the social and emotional skills to be a positive member of the group.
+This course pushes students physically, socially and emotionally.
+On this longer course length, students dig deep and achieve a higher level of mastery of both technical skills needed to travel in a crew and the social and emotional skills to be a positive member of the group.
 Additionally, this course aims to provide space for LGBTQ youth to explore how their identities intersect with their desire for personal growth and development.
 Participants will gain both technical and personal skills that they will be able to take back to their community, school and work.

-Yosemite National Park, located in the Sierra Nevada Mountain Range, is famous for breathtaking views of waterfalls, massive granite domes and peaceful alpine meadows.
-While this course steers clear of the crowded tourist attractions in the valley, dramatic alpine scenery can be seen in the horizon, including peaks rising from the valley to elevations above 12,000 feet.
-With fairly stable and beautiful weather, summer temperatures tend to be moderate: in the 70s and 80s during the day and 30s to 50s in the evening.
+Yosemite National Park, located in the Sierra Nevada Mountain Range, is famous for breathtaking views of waterfalls, massive granite domes, and peaceful alpine meadows.
+While this course steers clear of the crowded tourists’ attractions of the valley, dramatic alpine scenery can be seen in the horizon like peaks rising from the valley to elevations above 12,000 feet.
+With fairly stable and beautiful weather, as summer advances, temperatures tend to become more moderate, in the 70s to 80s during the day and 30s to 50s in the evening.